Sahilsaw/Kizuna/README.md

 # Kizuna Chat Application

-Kizuna is a real-time chat application built with the PERN (PostgreSQL, Express, React, Node.js) stack.
-It enables seamless and secure communication between users using WebSockets and JWT authentication.
+Kizuna is a real-time chat application built with the PERN (PostgreSQL, Express, React, Node.js) stack deployed on AWS.

 ##  Live Demo